How to save money with IKEA Buy Back & other tips

 🍳 Get cheap brekky in store

-There are some great deals in store at breakfast time, although there are no longer discounts for IKEA Family members.
-Sausage and bacon rolls are £1.50 each and you can get a cooked breakfast between £2.50 (small, veggie) and £3.75 (regular, with meat).
+There are some great deals in store at breakfast time, with occasional offers for IKEA Family members.
+Bacon rolls are £1.60 each and you can get a cooked breakfast between £2.60 (small, veggie) and £3.75 (regular, with meat).
 Children’s 3-piece breakfasts cost £1.50 and individual items like toast, black pudding, and hash browns are just 75p.

 Andy from TopCashback gave us this dinner-time tip: